 About the course

-We examine the concepts and procedures relating to Customs valuation, and the knowledge and skills required of Customs professionals to effectively calculate, validate and verify all aspects of Customs valuation.
+We examine the concepts and procedures relating to Customs valuation, and the knowledge and skills required for Customs professionals to effectively calculate, validate and verify all aspects of valuation.
 This includes the primary and secondary methods of calculating the Customs value of goods, and their practical application.

 What you learn

 On successful completion of this topic, you will be able to independently handle standard and more complex situations and related tasks in the field of Customs valuation.
 This includes all activities that you may be required to perform as a Customs professional, including the calculation, validation and declaration of the Customs value of goods.
 You will also gain a sound appreciation of the importance of your role in achieving compliance with EU laws as they apply to Customs valuation.

 By studying this topic, you will acquire a broad understanding and detailed knowledge of the following concepts and procedures, and be able to apply and use this knowledge in your daily activities:

 Relevant legislation regarding Customs value.